Arun-Ranjan/ai_usage/presentation.md

 ### **Concluding Remarks**

 In a market flooded with AI options, real-world benchmarking lets you cut through the hype with objective, actionable data.
-Choose models strategically, optimize for your actual usage, and keep measuring as the field evolves—your developers (and your CFO) will thank you.
+Choose models strategically, optimize for your actual usage, and keep measuring as the field evolves.